SECTION 1. Chapter 111 of the General Laws is hereby amended by inserting after section 57D the following new sections: --

 The Legislature hereby finds and declares that:

-(1) Providing quality medical care in individual hospitals in the Commonwealth depends on the mutual accountability, interdependence, and responsibility of the medical staff and the hospital governing board for the proper performance of their respective obligations;
+(1) Providing quality medical care in hospitals depends on the mutual accountability, interdependence, and responsibility of the medical staff and the hospital governing board for the proper performance of their respective obligations;

 (5) The provisions set forth in this section and sections 57E to 57G inclusive do nothing more than provide for the basic independent rights and responsibilities of a self-governing medical staff;

-(6) Ultimately, a successful relationship between a hospital’s medical staff and its governing board depends on the mutual respect of each for the rights and responsibilities of the other.
+(6) Ultimately, a successful relationship between a hospital’s medical staff and the governing board depends on the mutual respect of each for the rights and responsibilities of the other.

 Section 57G.
 Requirements.